-Forty Hour Employee: An Employee whose regular workweek shall on an average, be forty (40) hours.
+Forty Hour Employee: Employees of the Wildland and Prevention Divisions whose regular workweek shall on an average, be forty (40) hours.

-Employee's Medical File: A separate confidential file which is maintained in the Human Resources Department and which contains only health-related matters, i.e., Workers' Compensation information, physical examination results, etc. Access to and the procedure for accessing this file is the same as for the Employee's personnel file.
+Employee's Medical File: A separate confidential file which is maintained in the Human Resources Department, and which contains only health-related matters, i.e., Workers' Compensation information, physical examination results, etc. Access to and the procedure for accessing this file is the same as for the Employee's personnel file.